-There are, of course dozens of historical models available on the used marketplace with sought after Wizard necks from over the years.
-If you are able to, try out as many as you are able to before committing to one if you are unsure.
-On paper, the difference in specifications looks absolutely tiny, but in reality, the way the necks look, feel and play can vary significantly.
+There are, of course dozens of historical models available on the used marketplace with sought-after Wizard necks from over the years.
+If you are able, try out as many as you can before committing to one if you are unsure.
+On paper, the difference in specifications looks absolutely tiny, but in reality the way the necks look, feel, and play can vary significantly.

 How Many Wizard Neck Profiles Are There?

 Over the years, Ibanez have continuously adapted and evolved the Wizard neck.
 Today there are over 10 Wizard necks in existence, with various versions of each available for guitars with extended range, multi scale, etc.